pusher/NWWebSocket/README.md

 # NWWebSocket

-An implementation of a WebSocket client in Swift, using the Network framework from Apple.
+A WebSocket client written in Swift, using the Network framework from Apple.